grip-on-software/monetdb-import/Database_structure.md

     :   **The following fields do not yet exist, but may be added at a later stage:**

-    -   **outward** - VARCHAR: Phrase used to describe the outward relation, such as 'blocks' or 'duplicates'.
+    -   outward - VARCHAR: Phrase used to describe the outward relation, such as 'blocks' or 'duplicates'.
-    -   **inward** - VARCHAR: Phrase used to describe the inward relation, such as 'is blocked by' or 'is duplicated by'.
+    -   inward - VARCHAR: Phrase used to describe the inward relation, such as 'is blocked by' or 'is duplicated by'.

--   **subtasks**: Links that exists between issues and their subtasks, different from the issue links.
+-   **subtask**: Links that exists between issues and their subtasks, different from the issue links.
     -   **id_parent** - INT - reference to issue.issue_id: The parent
         issue.